SciCompResources/LearnSciComp/README.md

-# Numerical-methods-HPC-aspects
+# Numerical-methods-HPC-Aspects

-This is a repo for sharing ideas/codes/brief demo's related to numerical methods and/or HPC aspects in them, with a purpose of academic, professional or lesiure satisfaction.
+This is a repo for sharing ideas/codes/demo's related to Numerical Methods used in CFD, FEA, DL, ML and/or its HPC aspects, with a purpose of academic, professional or lesiure satisfaction.
-Be organized !
+Be organized !!!

+## Brief Intro to Numerical Methods used in CFD, FEA, ML, and DL

+## Brief Intro to High Performance Computing

+## Resources:

-## Nice must-watch educational videos/online conferences on YouTube etc. ##
+### Nice must-watch educational videos/online conferences on YouTube etc. ##

-## Nice must-read type books/online resources/papers ##
+### Nice must-read type books/online resources/papers ##